 - Too many activities, overexertion

-- Over-stimulation (i.e. prolonged loud noise, bright lights)
+- Over-stimulation (i.e. prolonged loud noises, bright lights)

 - Prolonged exposure to cold and/or windy conditions

-Once you have discover the cause, you can then work on removing it.
+Once you have discovered the cause, you can then work on removing it.
 Unfortunately, the longer the provocation, the stronger the imbalance will be.
 This simply means that the treatment time will increase for more chronic disorders.
-Whether your Vata imbalance is lifelong or just manifested, these simple, yet powerful tips will help your body and mind find a state of balance.
+Whether your Vata imbalance is lifelong or just manifested, these simple yet powerful tips will help your body and mind find a state of balance.